-The desired deceleration of the EMT shall be reached within [0.2] seconds (T0 \pm 1.0s) which after the EMT shall remain within \pm 0.5 km/h of the reference speed profile, derived from the desired deceleration, until the vehicle speed equals 1 km/h.
+T_0 begins 1 second before GVT starts deceleration, for tolerance monitoring purposes.
+The desired deceleration of the EMT shall be reached within [1.0] seconds (T0 + 2.0s) which after the EMT shall remain within \pm [0.5] km/h of the reference speed profile, derived from the desired deceleration, until the vehicle speed equals 1 km/h.

-- 7.4.3 Car-to-Motorcyclist Front turn across path - 7.4.3.1 For the CMFtap scenario, for the VUT assume an initial straight-line path followed by a turn (clothoid, fixed radius and clothoid as specified in section 7.2.5.1), followed again by a straight line, hereby known as the test path. - 7.4.3.2 The EMT will follow a straight-line path in the lane adjacent to the VUT's initial position, in the opposite direction to the VUT.
-The straight-line path of the VUT and target will be 1.75m from the inner side of the centre dashed lane marking of the VUT lane. - 7.4.3.3 The paths of the VUT and EMT will be synchronised so that the front reference point of the EMT impacts the VUT at 50% overlap, assuming no system reaction.
+7.4.3 Car-to-Motorcyclist Front turn across path

+- 7.4.3.1 For the CMFtap scenario, for the VUT assume an initial straight-line path followed by a turn (clothoid, fixed radius and clothoid as specified in section 7.2.5.1), followed again by a straight line, hereby known as the test path.
+The direction indicator is applied at 1.0s before T{steer}. - 7.4.3.2 The EMT will follow a straight-line path in the lane adjacent to the VUT's initial position, in the opposite direction to the VUT.
+The straight-line path of the VUT and target will be 1.75m from the inner side of the centre dashed lane marking of the VUT lane. - 7.4.3.3 The paths of the VUT and EMT will be synchronised so that the front edges of the vehicle meet with a lateral position that gives a 100% overlap (assuming no system reaction) of the width of the VUT.
+The VUT longitudinal path error shall be within \pm [0.5] m when determined in accordance with section 3.2.1

-Figure 7-16: CMFtap scenario VUT and EMT paths
+Figure 7-19: CMFtap scenario VUT and EMT paths